StevensND/switch-port-mods/The Legend of Zelda Tears of the Kingdom/[0100F2C0115B6000]/1.2.1/readme.md

-### TOTK 1.2.1 November 2023 Update:
+### March 2024 Update:

 **DISCLAIMER**: If you don't understand something because you don't know English, translate the information using [Deepl](https://www.deepl.com/).
-It's a better translator compared to Google.
+It's a better translator compared to [Google](https://translate.google.es/?hl=es&sl=auto&tl=es&op=websites).
 Also keep in mind that I don't offer official support to solve your problems and I'm not a Yuzu developer.
 There are many people who think that by making a guide I must solve all your problems.
 This guide is totally voluntary.
 Remember to read [MaxLastBreath TOTK's Megathread](https://www.reddit.com/user/Maxlastbreath/comments/148o725/tears_of_the_kingdom_yuzu_setup_guide_60_fps_up/) as well as [MaxLastBreath's Bugs Megathread](https://www.reddit.com/user/Maxlastbreath/comments/148p4wh/yuzu_totk_bugmegathread/) instead.

+[MaxLastBreath](https://github.com/MaxLastBreath/TOTK-DFPS) has made a lot of progress with his UltraCam mod, so as of today (03/10/2024), the day on which I'm updating this information, **[TOTK Optimizer/UltraCam](https://github.com/MaxLastBreath/TOTK-mods/releases) is the only mod that I suggest using for Zelda TOTK.**

+You can read what UltraCam 2.0 includes in the [Reddit post](https://www.reddit.com/user/Maxlastbreath/comments/1baopsy/totk_optimizer_20_ultracam_beyond_new_dfps/) as well as the [Github TOTK Optimizer 2.0.0 Release Post](https://github.com/MaxLastBreath/TOTK-mods/releases/tag/manager-2.0.0)

+**Forget about ChucksFeedAndSeed and his DFPS 1.5.5 (and all the betas he had as well as older versions), those mods are quite outdated, laggy and give a lot of stutters compared to UltraCam 2.0** and MaxLastBreath's work is more current and better optimized.

+So if you're a "YouTuber" and you like clickbaits to gain views and rename your videos with (UPDATED TO 2024), stop, you're using old stuff and your viewers are not getting really up-to-date content + the best perfomance possible.

+**About where to get Yuzu, setup it and all the typical questions that you usually do**: I will not give that info, so **DON'T ASK ME** for that.
+You will have to look for all this stuff on your own after the **lawsuit against Yuzu**.

+Also for now, I don't suggest use Yuzu's forks/clones (Suyu, Nuzu or whatever they are called).
+IMO they are not developed enough to replace Yuzu/Ryujinx and they're basically the latest version of Yuzu with slight changes in the name, logo and UI ...

+**FINALLY**: If you  want, you can read the info below if you need more context.

 ### Context: